-At the end of May 2018, SFDA implemented part of GSO 993, which was based on a two-decade-old Islamic religious edict that bans poultry stunning/immobilization in the poultry slaughtering process.
-This prohibition on stunning is based on the concern that the stunning process kills the birds ahead of slaughter, rendering the bird non-halal.
+At the end of May 2018, SFDA implemented part of GSO 993, which was based on more than a two-decades-old Islamic religious edict that bans poultry stunning/immobilization in the poultry slaughtering process.
+This prohibition on stunning is based on the concern that the stunning process kills the birds ahead of slaughter, preventing the bird from being certified as halal.
 This requirement has stopped exports of U.S. poultry meat and products to Saudi Arabia.
 Through bilateral and multilateral fora, the United States has provided technical information and assurances to SFDA that electrical stunning as practiced in the United States does not kill the birds and that U.S. government regulations require that they are alive and verified after stunning by FSIS inspectors.
-SFDA is currently studying the issue as the United States continues to push for a resumption of trade.